-CFI provides a secular community where atheists, agnostics, humanists, and skeptics have opportunities to engage with other like-minded people to learn, discuss, and enjoy life from a secular perspective—free of the promotion of religion, spirituality, pseudoscience, or anti-humanist values.
+CFI Michigan also provides a secular community for our members and supporters to have opportunities to engage with other like-minded people to learn, discuss, and enjoy life from a secular perspective—free of the promotion of religion, spirituality, pseudoscience, or anti-humanist values.

-While our community is generally receptive to entertaining occasional questions and comments during events from people who hold religious or pseudo-scientific beliefs, it is typically not appropriate for a person to attend CFI events with the intention or purpose of promoting such beliefs.
-It would also be unwelcome at most events for a person to repeatedly and persistently make claims, comments, and questions that are antithetical to or critical of the mission, purpose, and activities of CFI.
+While our community is generally receptive to entertaining occasional questions and comments during events from those who hold religious or pseudo-scientific beliefs, it is not appropriate for a person to attend CFI events with the intention or purpose of promoting such beliefs.
+It would also be unwelcome at most events for a person to repeatedly or persistently make claims, comments, and questions that are antithetical to or critical of the mission, purpose, and activities of CFI.

 These expectations apply to speakers, staff, volunteers, and attendees.
 They are implemented in accordance with Center for Inquiry’s Policy on Hostile Conduct/Harassment at Conferences and Events.

-Persons who are the targets of, or witnesses to, any violations of these expectations or hostile/harassing conduct should contact CFI-Michigan staff in a timely fashion at .
+Persons who are the targets of, or witnesses to, any violations of these expectations or hostile/harassing conduct should contact CFI Michigan staff in a timely fashion at firstname.lastname@example.org.

-If the violation occurs before/during an event please speak to a CFI Staff person, Event Host, Advisory Board member or volunteer right away, so that the issue can be promptly addressed.
+If the violation occurs before/during/after an event please speak to a CFI Staff person, Event Host, Advisory Board member or Event Volunteer right away, so that the issue can be promptly addressed.

 We try to ensure that the venues for our events are accessible to individuals with disabilities, and if an event is not fully accessible we will list the limitations in the event details.